T-Mobile’s 5G Network

 T-Mobile’s band 71 is not amplified by consumer cellular boosters.

-The only available boosters that do amplify band 71 are industrial (Part 90) boosters, like the WilsonPro 710i, Nextivity’s CEL-FI QUATRA 4000c, and HiBoost Industrial 100K 5G.
+The only boosters that do amplify band 71 are industrial (Part 90) boosters, like the WilsonPro 710i, Nextivity’s CEL-FI QUATRA 4000c, the HiBoost Pro25T-6s, and the HiBoost Industrial 100K 5G.
 These systems are designed for large commercial buildings, and they require preapproval from T-Mobile to operate on their network.

 If you’re a T-Mobile customer and you have access to other bands of frequency, then a cell signal booster can improve the signal in your home, office, or vehicle.
 (Learn how to find out which bands are available in your area.)